 Best Italian Dogs

-Italy is home to nearly 30 distinct dog breeds, making it one of the most productive countries when it comes to producing breeds.
-Many of which, have made its way around the world, such as the Saint Bernard, Maltese and the Cane Corso.
+Italy is home to nearly 30 distinct dog breeds, making it one of the most productive countries in the development of dog breeds.
+Many of which, have made its way all around the world.
+Many know the St Bernard, or the Maltese.
+However there’s many Italian dogs you’ve never heard of.

 1. Spinone Italiano